maciejzaleski/StratisBitcoinFullNode/Documentation/commenting-policy.md

  * **BIG-PICTURE** - Try to describe the intent or the big picture rather than what the code does.
 Explain the interactions of the code with other parts of the system.
 This includes contracts and limitations that has to be respected - e.g. code protected by locks. *(SOFT)*
  * **ENUMS** - When a parameter or a return value is an enum or if there are any special values, including lower and upper bounds, comment each such special value.
 The only exceptions are very trivial enums, such days of week, provided that there is no counter-intuitive use. *(HARD)*
  * **UPDATES** - Keep comments up to date when editing commented code. *(HARD)*
-   * **UNCOMMENTED** - If editing uncommented code, add comments with the change.
-In general, leave the code better commented that you found it, if possible. *(SOFT)*
+   * **UNCOMMENTED** - If editing uncommented code, add comments with the change if and only if it needs it.
+In general, leave the code better than you found it, if possible. *(SOFT)*
  * **SENTENCES** - Write comments as sentences - with capital letter at the beginning and dot (question mark, exclamation mark) at the end.
 Omitting verbs is OK. *(SOFT)*
  * **ADD-VALUE** - Every comment should add value, even if the comment is trivial on trivial code (XML documentation comments). *(SOFT)*